 and import audio files from podcast sources.
 As delivered, Rivendell

-has no capability to do this, so I wrote Kuchota.
+has no capability to do this, so I wrote RDFetch.

-The core of Kuchota is a simple menu that leads you through
+The core of RDFetch is a simple text menu that leads you through

-setting up of downloading and importing podcasts.
-Kuchota uses the
+setting up downloads and importing podcasts.
+RDFetch uses the standard

 podcast download.
 It downloads the audio files into directories (aka

-“folders”) that Kuchota previously set up as Rivendell
+“folders”) that RDFetch previously set up as Rivendell

 dropboxes.
 When the download completes, Rivendell automatically

 imports the freshly downloaded file into the library.
-Kuchota also lets
+RDFetch also

-you know when it’s having trouble so you can attend to it before
+lets you know when it’s having trouble so you can attend to it

 It’s a common desire for people to use their Rivendell computer as